JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 I have been playing Idle Iktah almost obsessively for the last 6 weeks, and have finally reached all 99s and almost 100% completion!
 In this post, I'll answer common questions from the [Discord](https://discord.gg/TRymHghrKA), reveal plenty of gameplay tips, and include a small collection of mini-guides.
 Enjoy!

-Improvements / suggestions for this post are very much welcomed, feel free to leave a comment or [raise a PR directly](https://github.com/JakeSteam/blog-personal) and I'll include them.
+Improvements / suggestions for this post are very much welcomed, feel free to leave a comment or [raise a PR directly](https://github.com/JakeSteam/blog-personal/blob/main/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md) and I'll include them.
 Mouseover / tap to the left of a header if you want a direct link to share.

+You might also find [@siofreed's data spreadsheet](https://docs.google.com/spreadsheets/d/1fR6Yq8Sr5UdVHVmJ50DPeGVADz1pZCS3-it2lJy7njo/edit#gid=412514719) (from Discord) useful, it contains *tons* of extremely useful information on drop tables, recipes, pets, and trading.
+Searching this for any item is a great way to find out where it comes from and what it is used for.

 Idle Iktah is [available on iOS](https://apps.apple.com/us/app/idle-iktah/id1631764038) and [available on Android](https://play.google.com/store/apps/details?id=games.grounded.idleiktah), I play on Android.

 ### FAQs